bpholden/lickRemoteObserving/README.md

         cd ~/.ssh
         ssh-keygen -t rsa -b 4096 -m PEM
         ```
     - Make sure that the resulting key is an RSA key.
+The **private**
-The **private** key should have a first line which looks like `-----BEGIN RSA PRIVATE KEY-----` (it should not be an OPENSSH key).
-If you do get an OPENSSH key (we've seen this on macOS and ubuntu linux), try generating the key with the `-m PEM` option:
+      key should have a first line which looks like `-----BEGIN RSA
-        ```
-        ssh-keygen -t rsa -b 4096 -m PEM
-        ```
+      PRIVATE KEY-----` (it should not be an OPENSSH key).

     - Email the **public** key file (i.e. `id_rsa.pub`) to `sa@ucolick.org`

 - (optional) Add VNC start script to path: